trdtnguyen/sb-miniproject9/README.md

 As illustrated in the below figure, we use two docker container groups that work independently and share the same network.
 One is for the background Kafka service (zookeeper + kafka borker) and another is for our application (producer + consumer).

 ![Application Design](images/diagram.jpg)

-We implement our app containers as independent modules such that each of them has its own directory with a Dockerfile
+We implement our app containers as independent modules such that each of them has its own directory with a Dockerfile.
+The overall directory layout is:

 ```
 ├── detector